TERMS AND CONDITIONS

 You must stay home if you have experienced symptoms including fever, cough, sore throat, fatigue, shortness of breath, runny nose, or loss of taste or smell in the 14 days prior to APP.If you are feeling unwell, contact the APP Events Team on 07 3831 3788 or email firstname.lastname@example.org to discuss your situation.

 You must notify the nearest Event/GCCEC staff member or notify staff at the Enquiries Desk.
 A member of the GCCEC first aid team will then escort you to an isolation room to conduct an assessment of your health.

-APP2021 will be held as a face-to-face event.
+APP will be held as a face-to-face event.
 As in previous years, online session recordings will be available to all full delegates following the event.
-However, in a situation where border closures restrict attendance we will implement remote access livestreaming.

 Are event numbers limited at the conference or at social functions?